Native-Apps-Android-HOGENT/Lesson-1-diceroller/PITCHME.md

 Make sure to apply the **best practice**:

-remove all logging functionality as soon as the feature is fully implemented and thoroughly tested, before deployment to production.
+@quote[remove all logging functionality as soon as the feature is fully implemented and thoroughly tested, before deployment to production.]

 +++